 A transceiver, shovel, and probe are essential for backcountry safety.
 The shovel should be metal (not plastic) for durability, and the probe must be at least 270 cm for effective snow burial rescue.

-Lightweight crampons are essential for the Haute Route, offering secure traction on icy, steep terrain.
+Lightweight crampons are essential, offering secure traction on icy, steep terrain.
 Choose durable, 10-12 point models compatible with your boots for efficient climbing.

-A 30-40 liter backpack is ideal for the Haute Route, providing enough space for essentials while remaining lightweight.
+A 30-40 liter backpack is ideal, providing enough space for essentials while remaining lightweight.
 Look for a pack with secure attachments for skis and an ice axe.

 A ski-touring helmet provides protection while remaining lightweight and well-ventilated.
 Choose a comfortable fit with easy adjustments to enhance your experience on the Haute Route.